johnstonskj/datalog-specs/book/src/vnd_datalog_text/abstract.md

 ## Abstract

 This document defines a standard textual representation of a Datalog program.
 This representation is based upon commonly used representations for programs and adds processing instructions and explicit Unicode support.
-The term **DATALOG-TEXT** SHALL BE used to reference this specification in this document and others that reference it.
+The term **DATALOG-TEXT** SHALL BE used to reference this specification within this document and others that reference it.

 ## Status of This Document